Galih94/EssentialFeed/README.md

 8. Write tests to validate your implementation, including unit, integration, and snapshot tests (aim to write the test first!).
 ---

+## Comment UX goals:
+- [✅] Display a list of comments when the user taps on an image in the feed.
+- [✅] At all times, the user should have back button to return to the feed screen.
+    - [✅] Cancel any running comments API requests when the user navigates back.

 ## API Specs
 ### Payload  contract
 ```